Trajectory vs. Grid Models

 params["time"] = str(t)

-r = requests.get(f"{URL}/v0/grid/cocip", params=params, headers=headers)
+r = requests.get(f"{URL}/v0/grid/cocip", params=params, headers=HEADERS)

 print(f"HTTP Response Code: {r.status_code} {r.reason}")